MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/teams-phones-certified-hardware.md

 # Certified Teams phones

-This article will help you find the resources for Teams phones that are certified under the Android Certification program including supported devices, firmware versioning, and End of Life (EOL) information.
+This article helps you find the resources for Teams phones that are certified under the Android Certification program including supported devices, firmware versioning, and End of Life (EOL) information.

 ## Microsoft Teams certified Android device certification